seltmann/ParasiteTracker-Globi/README.md

 1. Quammen, D. Natural Acts: A Sidelong View of Science and Nature.
 1985 pp. 47-52
 1. Zaspel, J.M., V.S.
 Kononenko, and P.Z.
 Goldstein.
 2007.
 Another blood feeder?
 Experimental feeding of a fruit-piercing moth on human blood in the Primorye Region of Far Eastern Russia (Noctuidae: Calpinae: Calpini).
 Journal of Insect Behavior, 20(5): 437-451.
 1. Zaspel, J.M.
 2018.
 Unpublished

 ### Data Issues

-This is a list of issues and decisions that were made while translating the observations from the literature into a series of single observations.
+Several issues and decisions arose while translating the observations from the literature into a series of single observations.
+Those are described here.

 1. Not, is not supported.
-2. ```piercing``` not available in RO, so ```biotically interacts with``` was used instead.
+2. A relationship in RO that specifically described the ```piercing``` not available in RO, so ```biotically interacts with``` was used instead.
 3. Some of the interactions were observed under controlled conditions (enclosed spaces) while in the field.
 These were interpreted as in an artificial or experimental environment and

 ### Summary